apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/servlets.md

 First of all Sling looks up the resource identified by the URL - typically a path inside the JCR repository, which is annotated by the `sling:resourceType` property which defines the resource type of that resource.
-Using this resource type (which is usually a relative resource path, eg. "myblog/comment"), scripts or servlets are looked up.
+Using this resource type (which is usually a relative resource path, eg. "myblog/comment"), servlets (or scripts) are looked up.
 For more details about how the initial resource is identified for a specific request URL look at [URL decomposition](/documentation/the-sling-engine/url-decomposition.html).

 Servlets and scripts are themselves resources in Sling and thus have a resource path: this is either the location in the resource repository, the resource type in a servlet component configuration or the "virtual" bundle resource path